zamith/hidden_recruiter/README.md

 the `contracts.ts` file, which contains the configurations to interact with the smart contract.

+A game uses localstorage is currently doesn't clean up after itself, make sure to clear your localstorage when you move between games.

+Also, there are no loading states in the app, depending on your network give it a seconds and/or refresh the page to see the outcome.

 ## Run locally

 ### Clone the Repo